tyzeron/LethalCompanyMinimap/README.md

 - All settings configurable via a user-friendly in-game GUI
 - All configurable settings saved across sessions
 - Toggle visibility of different Minimap icons
-    - Loots, Enemies, Alived Players, Dead Players, Terminal Codes, Radar Boosters, and the Ship Arrow
+    - Loots, Enemies, Turrets, Alived Players, Dead Players, Terminal Codes, Radar Boosters, Ship Arrow, Compass, and the Head Camera
 - Informs if the mod is outdated and a newer version is available

 ![Minimap GUI](Images/minimap-gui.png)